-Oil spill is the release of oil into the environment.
-Spilling of crude oil or any oil distilled product ( like gasoline, kerosene, diesel fuels, Stoddard solvent, hydraulic oils, lubricating oils) pollute the surface of the land, air and water environment
+An oil spill is the release of oil into the environment.
+Spilling of crude oil or any oil distilled product ( like gasoline, kerosene, diesel fuels, Stoddard solvent, hydraulic oils, lubricating oils) pollute the surface of the land, air, and water environment

 Here is the list of some of the major oil spills in the history of the maritime world.

 Gulf War Oil Spill